Proposal submission and manuscript selection

 UMMA active series

-Anthropological Papers: These are collections of papers or short monographs on any subject in anthropology or archaeology, including short site reports.
-It should be noted that the physical size of this series (6 × 9 inches) makes it unsuitable for works requiring large, detailed, densely packed illustrations and tables.
+Anthropological Papers: The books in this series are collections of papers or short monographs on any subject in anthropology or archaeology, including short site reports.
+The physical size of this series is 6 × 9 inches.
 Recent examples of our Anthropological Papers are Prehistoric Copper Mining in Michigan, by John R. Halsey, and The Himalayan Journey of Walter N. Koelz, by Carla M. Sinopoli.

 Memoirs: These are longer and more detailed manuscripts—typically complex site reports or comparative studies of regional settlement patterns, which include numerous figures, tables, and illustrations—that are published at a larger size (8 x 11½ inches).
 Recent examples include Coastal Ecosystems and Economic Strategies at Cerro Azul, Peru, edited by Joyce Marcus, and Caribou Hunting in the Upper Great Lakes, edited by Elizabeth Sonnenburg, Ashley K. Lemke, and John O’Shea.

 The University of Michigan Museum of Anthropology began publishing in 1932 with the first monograph in the Occasional Contributions series.
 Several more series were inaugurated through the years, mostly under the directorship of James B. Griffin, including our two most well-known series: Anthropological Papers and Memoirs.
-In total, we have published more than 200 works, with more than 100 of them still in print.
+In total, we have published more than 200 works, and all of them are available in print and as ebooks.
 They are found in libraries throughout the world and are priceless records of archaeological data.

 The Museum of Anthropological Archaeology is one of North America’s leading publishers of archaeological and ethnographic research.
 Our publications disseminate knowledge, inspire scholars, and expand the reputation of the Museum and the University of Michigan.
 In partnership with our authors, we publish comprehensive scholarly monographs that contain excellent scholarship, meticulous research, and vibrant interpretation.
 As the archaeology wing of the University of Michigan Department of Anthropology, our publication program emphasizes archaeological topics.
 In particular, we publish works that reflect the research of the Museum: we have a particular interest in Museum collections and areas of the world where the Museum has invested in ongoing research.
 We specialize in publishing primary archaeological data, but we also publish works in related disciplines: ethnology, biological anthropology, biochemistry, and archaeological theory.